864479/864479/README.md

-- 👋 Hi, I’m @864479
+- 👋 Hi, I’m @Jacks
 - 👀 I’m interested in Finance, Time Series Analysis, Market Data analysis, GLobal Market Analysis, Investments, Stocks, Derivatives, Value Investing, Corporate Finance, HFT, Algo Trading, and more..
-- 🌱 I’m currently learning Python, R, SQL, Matlab, Tableau, PowerBi
+- 🌱 I’m currently learning new skills in Python, R, SQL, Matlab, Tableau, PowerBi
 - 💞️ I’m looking to collaborate on project about overall Company/Stocks evaluation, and system of algoritmic trading.
-- 📫 How to reach me 864479@stud.unive.it
+- 📫 How to reach me ***
 - 🎓 Master of Science in Finance

 <!---